What are Chatbots, How They Work And Why You Should Be Using One

 - insurance to help fill out forms and applications and give consultations;

 - eCommerce to consult on delivery and payment methods and provide addresses of pickup points;

-- health care to provide medical info, give primary consultations, and collect case background;
+- health care to provide medical info, give primary consultations on what patients can do on their own, and collect case background;

 - travel to aggregate offers, send last-minute deals, and make bookings;

 - education to send newsletters and invitations to webinars;

 - state services to collect feedback and give quick access to public data;